Characteristics of Effective Teamwork

-At this stage the team increasingly leads and certainly manages itself, as the maturity and capability of team members is evident.
-The leader’s role is one of serving the team by helping to create the conditions for high performance.
+By this stage of team development, it will be increasingly managing, if not leading itself, as the maturity and capability of team members becomes more evident.
+The leader’s role then becomes one of serving the team by helping to create the conditions for high performance.

 Synergy is one of the distinguishing characteristics of effective teamwork, but it is not always easily found.
 There does need to be a sense of vigilance and determination to reap the rewards of a team that is performing for the wider benefit of the organization.

 This article is part of our series on stages of team development using our STAR team model.
 This model illustrates that effective teamwork in the workplace happens when four elements (Strengths, Teamwork, Alignment and Results) are in place:

 A different emphasis and focus for each of the STAR model elements is needed at different stages of the team’s development.
 But whatever stage your team is at, too much emphasis on the individual can cause significant problems.

 This is one of the articles in our teamwork series.
 But for some practical team building techniques, look at our great-value e-guides here.

 If you want to put our teamwork concepts into action, you’ll find more information and a wealth of practical resources, in our colossal Team Building Bundle.